Anglican Province of Christ the King: Parishes

 The Parish of Saint Mark, Portland, Oregon.

-The APCK has over forty parishes across three dioceses organized geographically.
-Sixteen of its parishes are in California.
+The APCK has around 34 parishes across three dioceses organized geographically.
+Twelve of its parishes are in California.

 Seminary

 Saint Joseph of Arimathea Anglican Theological College was founded in 1979 as a seminary for the newly formed Diocese of Christ the King.
 It continues to offer classes, in person and online, mostly for prospective clergy of the APCK.
 It is located one block south of the University of California, Berkeley.

 The college had originally been founded in 1952 by Robert S. Morse as the Episcopal Chaplaincy at Stanford University, with the St. Joseph of Arimathea Foundation established in 1960.
 In 1964 the current location was purchased.
-Due to disagreements between Robert S. Morse and the then Episcopal bishop, James Pike, in 1963 Morse resigned as Chairman but filled the Board with Orthodox and Catholic clergy, including Prince Vasili Romanov and the Very Rev. Alexander Schmemann.
+Due to disagreements between Robert S. Morse and the then Episcopal bishop, James Pike, in 1963 Morse resigned as chairman but filled the board with Orthodox and Catholic clergy, including Prince Vasili Romanov and the Very Rev. Alexander Schmemann.
 The St. Joseph’s Student Center hosted Orthodox, Catholic, and Anglican services throughout the week.